Purdue College of Veterinary Medicine Names New Assistant Dean for Administration

 Martin says she is excited to broaden her knowledge about the college even further in her new position, especially beyond just the financial aspects.
 “I’m looking forward to collaborating with new colleagues and contributing to PVM’s growth as a top-tier veterinary medical college with an advanced veterinary medical complex consisting of Small Animal, Equine and Farm Animal hospitals and the Animal Disease Diagnostic Laboratory that provides crucial diagnostic testing services.”

-Born in Alaska and raised in Carroll County, Martin enrolled as an undergraduate at Purdue after graduating from Delphi Community High School, and later finished her undergraduate studies at the University of Saint Mary in Leavenworth, Kansas.
+Born in Alaska and raised in Carroll County, Indiana, Martin enrolled at Purdue and later finished her undergraduate studies at the University of Saint Mary in Leavenworth, Kansas.
 She then began her finance career in the banking industry, working her way up to branch manager before moving back to Indiana.

 After a brief stint at the Industrial Federal Credit Union (IFCU), Martin accepted a research administration position at Purdue in Sponsored Programs – Post Award Services, where she managed Department of Energy and NASA grants.
 Two years later, she transitioned to the business office for Purdue’s Department of Earth, Atmospheric, and Planetary Sciences, and then was promoted to business manager for the Chemistry Department.
 In 2018, Martin played a key role in creating and launching the Science/Pharmacy Procurement team.
 She also continued her education, earning her MBA degree from Purdue Global in 2020.